 SHERI LYN (110') She is a 235’ freighter that took 400 pounds of explosives to bring down.
 Dutch-built, she carried a small crew as she was launched in 1952 and used for shipping.
 When she had been docked for several years without use, it was assumed that this ship was abandoned, and ownership was gained by the Department of Environmental Resource Management.
 The vessel took a hard hit from Hurricane Andrew in 1992 and was spread across a wide area.
 Her bow lies 60 feet away from the rest of the wreck.
 This allowed for increased marine life to inhabit the remains.
 Although prior to this she was intact and upright, she now has a larger variety of sea life.
 She has many foot holes cut through bulkheads that allow for exploration.
 South of the bow lies 50 Chevron tanks, each 30 feet long and 8 feet in diameter with the ends cut off.
 Twenty cement-mixer tanks also lie nearby.
 The variety of wreckage provides home to large amounts of pelagic life.
 She rests closely between, but slightly offshore of the Paraiso and the Princess Brittney.

 SOUTH SEAS (75') One of the more infamous of Miami's artificial reefs, the "South Seas" sits in 73 feet of water off Key Biscayne.
 This vessel is a 175-foot luxury yacht that was built back in 1928 for the Guggenheim family.
 It is the sister ship and exact replica of Adolph Hitler's private yacht.
-The ship changed hands over the years and was even owned by the Woolworth family at one point.
-By the 1980's the ship had deteriorated greatly, at that time over 50 years old.
-Although investors bought her to restore her, she sank in a Miami canal and it was finally decided that the ship be donated to DERM, Department of Environmental Resource Management.
+In 1942, she was sold to the US Navy and commissioned as USS Girasol (PY-27) and was dispatched to the Pacific Theater for patrols.
+The ship changed hands over the years and in 1962 was converted to a restaurant and cocktail lounge on the Miami River adjacent to the well-known Tony’s Fish Market.
+In 1971, she sank in a Miami canal and it was finally decided that the ship be donated to DERM, Department of Environmental Resource Management.
 Sunk in 1983, the South Seas has been scattered across the sand bottom over the years, however, the area is still shrouded by baitfish and barracudas.
+The wreck of the freighter Princess Brittany lies 250’ to the north.

-STEANE D'AURAY (70') Often referred to as the "St. Anne"; she is a 110' North Atlantic trawler.
+STEANE ANNE D'AURAY (70') Often referred to as the "St. Anne"; she is a 110' North Atlantic trawler.
 Some of the wreck has been torn apart and scattered across the bottom in the sand after Hurricane Andrew in August of 1992.
 Sunk in 1986, she has a tremendous amount of growth.
 The rich nutrients of the Gulfstream have brought an abundance of life to her structure.
 Brilliant soft corals undulate in the current while the dark passageways beckon you to investigate her inner structure.
+The wreck of the Tarpoon rests 1,200 feet to the north.

 STARFISH REEF (35') Considered to be, by far, the most beautiful shallow reef group in Miami.
 The colors in clear water are breathtaking.
 Sponges of every color are complimented by patches of living coral, where every coral and sponge teem with juvenile tropical fish in the spring and summer.
 There are many larger fish, including parrotfish, angelfish, grouper, barracuda, puffer fish, lizard fish and hogfish.